ARMmbed/mbed-os-5-docs/docs/reference/configuration/lorawanconfig.md

-<h2 id="lorawan-configuration">LoRaWAN configuration</h2>
+<h2 id="lorawan-configuration">LoRaWAN</h2>

 Various parameters for Mbed LoRaWAN stack can be configured via either C++ APIs or by using the Mbed configuration system.

 ### Using the Mbed Configuration system

-Here are the parameters that can be configured using the Mbed configuration system:
+Here are the parameters that you can configure using the Mbed configuration system:

 ```
 Configuration parameters